getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 ### /bin

-The `bin` folder contains the Grav console application that can be used to perform some handy tasks from the command line.
+The `bin` folder contains the [Grav CLI application][grav-cli] that can be used to perform some handy tasks from the command line.
 This is a relatively advanced feature primarily intended for developers, so will set-aside this topic for later discussion.

 ### /cache